porsche-design-system/porsche-design-system/core/ui-kit/patternlab/source/_patterns/01-atoms/03-icon/icon.md

 `icon--x-large` => 60px

 ### Colors
-All icons are rendered in black per default.
-Changing the icon to a different color can be done by adding individual color definitions in the CSS code:
+All icons are rendered in black by default.
+Changing the icon to a different color can be done by adding individual color definitions inside the CSS code:
 ```
 .some-color-class {
   color: $color-palette-white;